pkivolowitz/CSC3510-S-2024/README.md

 Professor Perry Kivolowitz has retired from full time teaching after 19 years (ten at UW-Madison and nine at Carthage College).
 He continues to teach two highly specialized courses at Carthage: CSC4730 - Operating Systems and CSC3510 - Computer Organization.

-*He will continue doing so only as long as he enjoys it.*
+*They will continue doing so only as long as they enjoys it.*

-In addition to his years in academia, Professor Kivolowitz enjoyed a more than 40 year career as an entrepreneur and inventor mostly in the field of visual effects for motion pictures and television.
-He has been awarded with two Emmy Awards and an Academy Award for his work.
+In addition to their years in academia, Professor Kivolowitz enjoyed a more than 40 year career as an entrepreneur and inventor mostly in the field of visual effects for motion pictures and television.
+They have been awarded with two Emmy Awards and an Academy Award for their work.

-The digressions he will make constitute significant value.
+The digressions they will make constitute significant value.
 Professor Kivolowitz has had a passion for Computer Science for 50 years, long enough to posses **lived** experience from the late dawn / early adolescence of computing.

-*So pay some freaking attention and let the old man rant.*
+*So pay some freaking attention and let the old boomer rant.*

 ## Course Overview and Introduction

 This course is entitled Computer Organization.
-This classically suggests we'll start with *and* and *or* logic gates and built our way up to a simple computer.
+This classically suggests we'll start with *and* and *or* logic gates and build our way up to a simple computer.
 This is fine if you are going to be an EE.

 Electrical engineering is not the focus of this Computer Science program.
 Software excellence is.
 This is also fine if you're stuck in the past.

-This course presents Computer Organization from the perspective of a software developer.
+This course presents Computer Organization from the perspective of an astute and sagacious software developer.
+More deeply, this course is about software excellence.
+By stressing assembly language, the harshest and most unforgiving of languages, you'll learn patience, diligence, perseverance and **discipline**.

+It's one thing to develop software while sipping a Venti Iced Caramel Macciato made with Blonde Espresso Upside Down 1/2 Vanilla Syrup 1/2 Dark Caramel Syrup Topped with Salted Caramel in Stratos, Elysium or Zalem.

+It's another thing to code on Crematoria, LV-426 or Ceti Alpha V.

 ### This is a Required Course